KebabDestroyer/serversided-auth-login/README.md

 - ???
 You tell me I improve :)

 # Note
-- It is not impossible to crack thus auth, just like any other auth. use at your own risk (:
+- It is not impossible to crack this auth, just like any other auth. use at your own risk (: